Proven-Paradox/shaper-system/Handbook.md

 #### Elemental Specialist
 You are particularly skilled at using an [Element](#elemental).
 Choose one: Fire, Cold, Sky, Earth, Light, or Dark.
 You gain the following benefits:
-* Gain [Elemental Attunement](#elemental-attunement) for the associated element.
+* Gain [Elemental Attunement](#elemental-attunement) for the associated Element.
-  * If you already have Elemental Attunement for the chosen element, you may either gain Elemental Attunement with a new element, or regain the 3 XP invested in gaining Elemental Attunement originally.
+  * If you already have Elemental Attunement for the chosen Element, you may either gain Elemental Attunement with a new Element or regain the XP originally spent to gain attunement to your chosen Element.
-* You gain Resistance to the chosen element.
+* You gain Resistance to the chosen Element.
-  * If that element was previously a Weakness, you must choose a new Elemental Weakness.
+  * If that Element was previously a Weakness, you must choose a new Elemental Weakness.
-* When you use an Ability, you may spend MP equal to its [Ability Tier](#ability-tiers) to convert its damage into the chosen element.
+* When you use an Ability, you may spend MP equal to its [Ability Tier](#ability-tiers) to convert its damage into the chosen Element.
   * Tier 0 Abilities can be converted for free.
   * Converted damage still targets Physical or Mental Defense as usual.
-* You gain an additional benefit unique to each element as follows:
+* You gain an additional benefit unique to each Element as follows:
-  * Fire - Dealing Fire damage also inflicts [Degeneration](#degeneration) for 2 rounds, to a maximum of 6 rounds.
-Every time you increase in [Hero Tier](#hero-tier) the Degeneration added per hit increases by 1 round and the maximum duration increases by 2 rounds.
+  * Fire - Dealing Fire damage also inflicts [Degeneration](#degeneration) for 2 Rounds, to a maximum of 6 Rounds.
+Every time you increase in [Hero Tier](#hero-tier) the Degeneration added per hit increases by 1 Round and the maximum duration increases by 2 Rounds.
-  * Cold - Dealing Cold damage also [slows](#slow) the target for 2 rounds.
-If you deal Cold damage to a target that is already Slowed, you may choose to [root](#root) them for 1 round instead.
+  * Cold - Dealing Cold damage also [Slows](#slow) the target for 2 Rounds.
+If you deal Cold damage to a target that is already Slowed, you may choose to [Root](#root) them for 1 Round instead.
   * Sky - You may move before or after using an Ability that deals Sky damage.
 You must end your movement such that you still are within the triggering Ability's range to the target.
   * Earth - Landing a [Solid Hit](#solid-hit) while dealing Earth damage allows you to move the target one Zone.
-  * Light - Dealing Light damage allows you give [shield](#shield-x) to an ally within the triggering Ability's range.
+  * Light - Dealing Light damage allows you give [Shield](#shield-x) to an ally within the triggering Ability's range.
 The magnitude of this shield is equal to half the damage done.
   * Dark - Dealing Dark damage heals you for half the damage done.

 > Note that you must do the damage to gain these benefits.
 If using the Summoning module, your summoned allies do not benefit from this Talent.